robreder/RaspySayIp4Addr/README.md

 # RaspySayIp4Addr
 Welcome to the project RaspySayIp4Addr.

+Current issue: https://github.com/raspberrypi/linux/issues/3077 with latest updates to Kernel 4.19 Unfortunately this solution is currently not working on latest Raspbian versions.

 This project is mainly thougth to be used on raspberry pis as for me this is the main use case.
 But if you would use such a solution on an other linux system feel free to use it there.
 I will be glad if I get some inputs from you.
 So whenever you would have an idea to change this solution write me a note.